preaudc/spark-maven-parent/docs/index.md

 ```

 #### 2.2 Do not declare version and scope of Spark dependencies
-Since they are already defined in sparkMavenParent, they will be ignored anyway, e.g.:
+Since they are already defined in **sparkMavenParent**, they will be ignored anyway, e.g.:

 ```xml
 <dependency>